franciscop/fetch/readme.md

 - Globally, in which case they'll be added to every request
 - On an instance, so they are added every time you use that instance
 - Per-request, so that they are only added to the current request.
-- In the `before` interceptor, which again can be globa, on an instance, or per-request
+- In the `before` interceptor, which again can be global, on an instance, or per-request

 ```js
 import fch from "fch";